lucas1737/Queensland-Plate-Searcher/readMe.md

 I'm planning to add these features in future updates:

-- Batch Processing: Check multiple plate numbers from a text file
 - Export Option: Save results to CSV or text files
 - Retry Mechanism: Automatically retry failed requests
 - Verbose/Silent Mode: Control the level of output detail